 Your hormone levels shift periodically and throughout your life because of aging, weight gain, and other factors, including pregnancy and menopause.

 Many post-menopausal women find that their hair just won’t grow like it used to.
 The hair on their scalp thins, while the chin or upper lip sprouts patches of “peach fuzz.”
 These changes are very normal.
-In fact, one study found that almost 40% of women age 45 and older have grown an excess of facial hair, especially on the chin.
-According to another study, it is very likely you will experience unwanted facial hair after menopause
+In fact, one study found that almost 40% of women age 45 and older have an excess of facial hair growth, especially on the chin.
+According to another study, it is very likely you will experience unwanted facial hair after menopause.

 Causes of Unwanted Facial Hair After Menopause

 Just like men, women have hair follicles all over their faces.
 However, for most women, these follicles grow tiny, soft hairs that are barely noticeable.